 Sick leave Shift employees of the District earn sick leave at 12 hours per month (one-half shift) and may accumulate up to 2,880 hours.
 Management and administrative employees earn 8 hours per month.
-Effective for the year ended June 30, 2010 employees with 15 years of service receive at retirement or death a one-time payment equal to 50% of the value of accumulated sick leave.
+Effective June 30, 2010, employees with 15 years of service receive at retirement or death a one-time payment equal to 50% of the value of accumulated sick leave.